okta/okta.github.io/_source/_standards/OAuth/index.md

 Access Tokens include reserved scopes and claims, and can optionally include custom scopes and claims.

-Scopes are requested in the request parameter, and the authorization server uses the [Access Policies](#access-policies) to decide if they can be granted or not.
+Scopes are requested in the request parameter, and the Authorization Server uses the [Access Policies](#access-policies) to decide if they can be granted or not.
 If any of the requested scopes are rejected by the Access Policies, the request will be rejected.

 Based on the granted scopes, claims are added into the Access Token returned from the request.